capsuleismail/Udacity-Data-Scientist/Capstone Project/README.md

  - Data Exploration.
  - EDA and Data Preprocessing.
  - Feature Engineering.
- - Model RandomForestClassifier and LogisticRegression and use RandomSearchCV to improve the accuracy.
+ - Model used are RandomForestClassifier and LogisticRegression and RandomSearchCV to improve the accuracy.

 ## File Descriptions
 The folder stocks contains all csv files downloaded from YahooFinance and loaded with panda into the Jupyter Notebook.